Summary: Risk sentiment, the Sino-US trade war, fixed income, and the Fed remain the key points of focus for commodity traders.

 The table below shows how movements of the dollar, stocks and bonds have supported renewed demand for safe-haven assets such as gold.
 However, silver has been the best performer of the two on its historical cheapness to gold.
 Going forward, developments across these markets will help determine the strength of demand, and with that the direction.

+Those looking for a longer-term bet on gold tend to use exchange-traded funds and this sector saw the biggest increase in total holdings last quarter since Q1’17.
+Hedge funds finally turned net-long at the beginning of December after holding a record net-short in COMEX gold futures back in early October.
 Please note that due to the US government shutdown the CFTC has not issued any Commitments of Traders reports since the week of December 18.

 The COT report provides an important weekly insight into the size and direction of positions held by hedge funds across key futures markets from currencies to bonds and not least commodities.